open-mmlab/mmdeploy/docs/en/01-how-to-build/Jetson_docker.md

   python3 -m pip install --user -e .
 ```

-3. Jetson No distributed problem
+3. Jetson No distributed problem(this is rewrited with the PR)
   if you convert the model like [Jetson.md](https://github.com/open-mmlab/mmdeploy/blob/main/docs/en/01-how-to-build/jetsons.md)
   you may find torch.distributed has no attribute ReduceOp.
   I just issue and make a simple patch, add file jetson_patch.py on ./mmdeploy/tools/